KhalidWar/yaanyo/README.md

 ## Announcement
 I've decided to break this project into 2 smaller ones.
-1) Shopping (Yaanyo To-do) will take over this repo.
-Currently under todo branch.
+1) Shopping To-do has taken over this repo.
-2) Chat (Yaanyo Chat) will migrate to its own repo in the near future.

-However, master branch of this repo will stay unchanged until I finish separating both and To-do is a standalone.
+2) Old Yaanyo with chat, shopping, and profile tabs can be found under chat branch of this repo.

 But why?
 Because it was a bad idea to combine both from the beginning.